The world of digital marketing is awash with lingo, acronyms and jargon. (Don’t we know it?!)

-It’s fairly self-explanatory, really.
+It’s fairly self-explanatory, I suppose.
 It’s a name given to hybrid strategies that integrate what most would argue have been the three most buzzing arenas in the industry for some years; social media, location-based marketing and mobile-friendly marketing.

 Evolution from Hyperlocal to SoLoMo

 You’ve no doubt searched Google for something and seen a map of your local area with pins all over it, each representing locations of businesses related to that search term.
 Well… that’s hyperlocal in action.
-What you might not know is that even Google’s organic listings are displayed according to geo-tags, matched against your chosen location which can be edited in the left-hand bar on Google’s search results pages… That’s hyperlocal too.
+What you might not know is that even Google’s organic listings on desktop are displayed according to geo-tags, matched against whatever location you have Google set to (or the location you use in your search term)… that’s hyperlocal too.

 SoLoMo takes the philosophy of the hyperlocal era and extends the functionality to mobile devices.
 How?
 By using real-time ‘Geo-Location’ data (such as GPS data) relayed from modern tablets and smartphones as a method of targeting users while they are on the move.
 In other words, this ensures that location-specific marketing messages and information can be delivered, wherever a user may be.

-Over the last few years we have witnessed inexorable growth in the use of smartphones and tablets.
-The rise in mobile web browsing was predictably the first notable trend, but we have since seen a huge increase in the number of people checking emails on their phone, using their phone to access social media accounts, not to mention using their mobile device as their primary camera and/or video-recording device (where all pics and vids can be linked to geo-tags for sharing on social media).
+Over the last few years we have witnessed massive growth in the sales of smartphones and tablets.
+The rise in mobile web browsing was predictably the first notable result, but we have since seen a huge increase in the number of people checking emails on their phone and using their phone to access social media accounts, not to mention using their mobile device as their primary camera and/or video-recording device (where all pics and videos can be linked to geo-tags for sharing on social media).

 How does SoLoMo compare to Hyperlocal?